cdbdev/debian/README.md

 ```

 ### Clear error on systemd network initialization
+During installation, a 'setup' file is created under `/etc/network/interfaces.d`.
+This file contains the wrong interface so we can safely remove this file.

 ```
 # rm /etc/network/interfaces.d/*

 ```
+**_Note_**:_We delete everything in this directory, because the network configuration is not managed by `ifupdown`, but by `NetworkManager`._

 ### Add necessary firmware files for atheros card